elsewhencode/project-guidelines/README.md

 <a name="api-security"></a>
 ### 9.2 API security
-#### 9.2.1 TLS
-To secure your web API authentication, all authentications should use SSL.
-OAuth2 requires the authorization server and access token credentials to use TLS.
-Switching between HTTP and HTTPS introduces security weaknesses and best practice is to use TLS by default for all communication.
-Throw an error for non-secure access to API URLs.

-#### 9.2.2 Rate limiting
-* If your API is public, you may want to consider Rate Limiting
+These are some basic security best practices:

+* Don't use basic authentication.
+Authentication tokens must not be transmitted in the URL: `GET /users/123?token=asdf....`

     _Why:_
+    > Because Token, or user ID and password are passed over the network as clear text (it is base64 encoded, but base64 is a reversible encoding), the basic authentication scheme is not secure. [read more...](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication)

+* Tokens must be transmitted using the Authorization header on every request: `Authorization: Bearer xxxxxx, Extra yyyyy`

+* Authorization Code should be short-lived.

+* Reject any non-TLS requests by not responding to any HTTP request to avoid any insecure data exchange.
+Respond to HTTP requests by `403 Forbidden`.

+* Consider using Rate Limiting

+    _Why:_
     > To protect your APIs from bot threats that call your API thousands of times per hour.
 You should consider implementing rate limit early on.

-#### 9.2.3 Input Validation
-It's difficult to perform most attacks if the allowed values are limited.
-* Validate required fields, field types (e.g. string, integer, boolean, etc), and format requirements.
+* Setting HTTP headers appropriately can help to lock down and secure your web application. [read more...](https://github.com/helmetjs/helmet)

+* Your API should convert the received data to their canonical form or reject them.
 Return 400 Bad Request with details about any errors from bad or missing data.

-* Escape parameters that will become part of the SQL statement to protect from SQL injection attacks

-* As also mentioned before, don't expose your database scheme when naming your resources and defining your responses

-#### 9.2.4 URL validations
-Attackers can tamper with any part of an HTTP request, including the URL, query string,

-#### 9.2.5 Validate incoming content-types.
+* All the data exchanged with the ReST API must be validated by the API.

+* Serialize your JSON

+    _Why:_
+    > A key concern with JSON encoders is preventing arbitrary JavaScript remote code execution within the browser... or, if you're using node.js, on the server.
+It's vital that you use a proper JSON serializer to encode user-supplied data properly to prevent the execution of user-supplied input on the browser.

+* Validate the content-type and mostly use `application/*json` (Content-Type header).

+    _Why:_
+    > For instance, accepting the `application/x-www-form-urlencoded` mime type allows the attacker to create a form and trigger a simple POST request.
 The server should never assume the Content-Type.
-A lack of Content-Type header or an unexpected Content-Type header should result in the server rejecting the content with a `406` Not Acceptable response.
+A lack of Content-Type header or an unexpected Content-Type header should result in the server rejecting the content with a `4XX` response.

-#### 9.2.6 JSON encoding
-A key concern with JSON encoders is preventing arbitrary JavaScript remote code execution within the browser or node.js, on the server.
-Use a JSON serialiser to entered data to prevent the execution of user input on the browser/server.

 <a name="api-documentation"></a>
 ### 9.3 API documentation